ugr-sail/sinergym/docs/source/pages/output.rst

 |

-.. note:: Optional files and directories are not shown in the image above.
+.. important:: Optional files and directories are not shown in the image above.
 They are explained in the text below.

 - ``episode-<num_episode>`` directories record the results of each simulation episode.
 The number of directories retained depends on the value specified by the ``max_ep_store`` parameter (see :ref:`Maximum episode data stored in Sinergym output`).
 Within these directories, the structure is consistent and follows the same format, including: